Fla. shatters new coronavirus cases record with 15,300

 Since the first two deaths were announced on March 6, the toll has climbed to 4,242, which is ninth in the nation.
 The number of nonresident deaths listed by the state remained at 104 for a total death count of 4,346.

 Testing has dramatically ramped up from just a few at select sites to massive places throughout Florida as well as nursing homes, jails and farm workers.
-The total now is 2,576,813, fourth in the nation.
-That figure is more than 10 percent of Florida's population of 21.4 million.
+The total now is 2,576,813, fourth in the nation, behind No. 1 New York, No. 2 California and No. 3 Texas.
+That figure is more than 12 percent of Florida's population of 21.4 million.

 The daily percentages for all tests include 16.4 in Miami-Dade, 13.4 in Broward, 11.6 in Martin, 10.6 in Palm Beach, 10.5 in St. Lucie, 17.9 in Okeechobee and 4.8 in Indian River.